UMDOER/PSYC341OER/_pages/memory/categoriesandconcepts.md

 <figure style="float:right;margin-left:10px;margin-top:7px;width:50%">
     <img src="https://UMDOER.github.io/PSYC341OER/images/categ7.jpg">
     <figcaption> If you were asked, “What kind of animal is this?” according to prototype theory, you would consult your summary representations of different categories and then select the one that is most similar to this image—probably a lizard!
-[Image: Adhi Rachdian, https://goo.gl/dQyUwf, CC BY 2.0, https://goo.gl/BRvSA7]</figcaption>
+[4]</figcaption>
 </figure>

 The idea behind prototype theory is that when you learn a category, you learn a general description that applies to the category as a whole: Birds have wings and usually fly; some eat worms; some swim underwater to catch fish.
 People can state these generalizations, and sometimes we learn about categories by reading or hearing such statements (“The kimodo dragon can grow to be 10 feet long”).